VisaArif GüvençApr 1, 2026

 • Blank Page Requirement: It is a technical requirement to have at least 2 blank pages in your passport for entry and exit stamps.

-3. 📄 Documents That May Be Required Besides Passport at Entry
+3. 📄 Documents That May Be Requested Upon Entry Besides Passport

 Border police may occasionally ask you to present the following documents along with your passport: